rikotacards/private-nft-demo/ReadMe.md

 ## Key Features
 <i>Content taken from Episode 2.1</i>

-End goal is to create NFT platform with key features:
+End goal is to create the smart contracts that will be the core of the NFT platform.

-1. Content creators can mint NFTs
-2. Owners can sell or transfer their NFTs
-3. in the process ,they must pay royalty to creator
-4. participants must be explicitly permitted
+1. Participants must be explicitly permitted
     - userAdmin.daml
     - Issuer template, owner template, issuerRequest, ownerRequest
+2. Content creators can mint NFTs
+3. Owners can sell or transfer their NFTs

+<b>Daml scripts can test your business logic</b> see `MainFinal.daml`

 ---
 ## Daml Basics

+Daml is an open source smart contract language.
+You can write the smart contracts once, and then choose to deploy them on various blockchain infrastructures or centralised databases.

 <b>Templates</b> are a core concept in Daml.
-The below is an example of a `Token` template in it's intermediate state (not the final complete version of the token offer template we want to create)

 ### Templates define the behavior
 - Who can see what.